 1959, February 3.
 Curt Fromal of Ridley Twp set the Delaware Valley individual scoring record by scoring 55 points against Harriton High.

 1959, Nov 11, Austin, PA (the site of the famous early 1900 's Austin flood).
 At the Austin VFW, Stanley Norek announced the formation of the new Keystone Independent Cage League.
 The teams included: Port Allegany, Austin, Coudersport, Emporium, North Potter-Ulysses, and the St. Mary's Collegians.
 Bob Heary of Dunkirk, NY was named as the coach of the Collegians.
 Smethport later joined the league led by one of their leading scholastic stars of the past, "Skippy" Rote.
 Games were scheduled for Wednesdays and Saturdays.
 (Jack Brown, Daily Press)

 1958, Harrison Schlimm was named the MVP of the Eighth Annual Tyrone YMCA Basketball Tournament.
-He scored 22 points in the St. Marys Collegians 61-45 win over Geesey Park in the quarterfinals, 33 points in a 75-72 overtime win over State College, and 25 points in the 63-53 overtime loss in the Tournament Finals to the Sinkers.
-Schlimm had forced the overtime with a last minute tip-in during regulation time.
-Other members of the Collegians included Bill Gorman, Joel Mertel, Andy Stauffer, and "Tumack" Rezmerski.
+He scored 22 points in the St. Marys Collegians 61-45 win over Geesey Park in the quarterfinals, 33 points in a 75-72 semi-final overtime win over State College, and 25 points in the 63-53 overtime loss in the Tournament Finals to the Sinkers.
+Schlimm had forced the overtime with a last second tip-in during regulation time.
+Other members of the Collegians included Bill Gorman, Joel Mertel, Bill Gaffey, Andy Stauffer, Lefty Salter and "Tumack" Rezmerski.

 Photo left: Harrison Schlimm, the MVP